corigan01/Pable-Programming-Language/README.md

 end
 ```
+# Speed
+Pable without --DEBUG_INFO on, we made it as fast as we could.
+It can run about 1,000,000 lines in about 8 seconds while outputing to the console and could do it in about 100ms without outputing to the console.

+With the new class based parser coming soon, we will enjoy even faster code!

+# Try it!

-We also setup a super easy to use file to download and compile our project.
-Once you run it, it is super fast.
+**We also setup a super easy to use file to download and compile our project.
+Once you run it, it is super fast. **

 Run it here: https://repl.it/@Hexcode/Pable-Example#main.sh